-- For additional information on the effects of delays in removing serum or plasma from the cells, see the "Chemistry Descriptions" section on pages 45-74. - See the calcium (Ca), total bilirubin (TBIL), lactate dehydrogenase (LDH), ammonia (NH3), electrolytes (Na, K, Cl), progesterone (PROG), and glucose (GLU) chemistry descriptions for additional special handling and storage requirements. - IDEXX does not recommend freezing samples that will be used to run electrolytes, PROG, TT4, SDMA, BA, or NH3.
+- + For additional information on the effects of delays in removing serum or plasma from the cells, see the "Chemistry Descriptions" section. - See the calcium (Ca), total bilirubin (TBIL), lactate dehydrogenase (LDH), ammonia (NH3), electrolytes (Na, K, Cl), progesterone (PROG), and glucose (GLU) chemistry descriptions for additional special handling and storage requirements. - + IDEXX does not recommend freezing samples that will be used to run electrolytes, PROG, TT4, SDMA, BA, or NH3.